ab77/beastcraft-telemetry/README.md

 2. add `geo.conf` to `/etc/supervisor/conf.d/` and reload `supervisor` process
 3. import `gps.json` dashboard and modify it to suit your needs or build your own from scratch

-To synchronise time using GPS receiver and NTP using SHared Memory driver ((type 28))[http://doc.ntp.org/4.2.6/drivers/driver28.html], read the following concise article [Connecting u-blox NEO-6M GPS to Raspberry Pi](https://bigdanzblog.wordpress.com/2015/01/18/connecting-u-blox-neo-6m-gps-to-raspberry-pi/).
+To synchronise time using GPS receiver and NTP using SHared Memory driver [(type 28)](http://doc.ntp.org/4.2.6/drivers/driver28.html), read the following concise article [Connecting u-blox NEO-6M GPS to Raspberry Pi](https://bigdanzblog.wordpress.com/2015/01/18/connecting-u-blox-neo-6m-gps-to-raspberry-pi/).

 In this case, `ntp.conf` will looks like this: